 Chickens can get vitamin D3 in their bodies through two different routes---by ingestion of it in feed or by direct exposure to sunlight.
 Sunlight that comes through ordinary window glass is ineffective in producing vitamin D in skin since glass does not allow penetration of ultraviolet (UV) rays which need to reach the body.

-Vitamin D Deficiency Overview
+Vitamin D Interactions

 When chickens receive too much vitamin D3 it can result in excess calcium in the blood which is referred to medically as hypercalcemia.
 This is a serious condition which can lead to gout, heart problems, and liver damage.
 A clinical sign of too much vitamin D3 in the diet of laying hens is the production of eggs with calcium pimples on the eggshells.
 When the pimples are scraped off they will leave tiny holes in the shell.

 A chickens need for vitamin D depends on the ratio of calcium to phosphorus.
 The vitamin D needs of poultry are increased several fold by inadequate levels of calcium and (or) phosphorus or by improper ratios of these minerals in the diet.
 For chickens, the optimum dietary ratio of calcium:inorganic phosphorus is approximately 2:1.
 Recent research studies have shown Vitamin D3 requirements for chickens at various ages include:

 |Young & Growing (10 - 20 wks)

 |Laying hens (Actively laying eggs)

 |Broiler/'Meat' Breed Chicks (0-18 wks)